awonline-net/spring-microservices-oauth/README.md

 - install the provided SSL certificates in your Java cacerts
 - start Redis
 - start all other services in any order
+- use "user" / "pass" credentials to log in

 Optionally:
 - generate your own SSL certificates (OAuth Server and Clients)